JoseCanova/metaclass-dataservice/README.md

 ##### Time for reorganize the project code.
 ##### The project need a redesign on of the "generation funcionalities" because the structure got broke in the aim to produce a result to understand the problems that need to be analyzed.
 First of all, it will be need to create a manager for model build, such management will be moved to "metaclass-bytebuddy" actually the management of the generation of the model is in this project which brokes the structure of the "metaclass-bytebuddy".
 #### This project will remain as a "platform-testbed" since the knowledge of "maven-plugin" development is still in early-phases, and index scanning and management need an effort to achieve a basic goal that is generate many-many relations (this is cleary a big effort since that metaclasses graph need to be generated).

+##### Generate the source code from class file in this scenario isn`t a bad idea.
+##### There are some advantages, executing a simple test with EntityClasses generated the model source code is quite simple, there is a small payload on performance but with the gain of simplicity on model generation, moving indeed to "generated-sources" and providing already the classes created by bytebuddy, which in a first view there are complete (which means all annotations are full written).
+And the source code based on the class file is an accessory for the compilation.